endomorphosis/municipal_law_search/docs/chatbot/openai_client.md

 def query_database(self, query, limit)
 ```

-Query the SQLite database for relevant laws.
+Query the database for relevant laws using DuckDB.

 **Parameters:**